 They pair perfectly with our homemade crescent rolls – which also can be made of time.

 You can use any crepe recipe that you like to make the crepes.
 I’ve included the crepe recipe I use below.
 Don’t be nervous to make crepes.
 Just think thin pancakes.
-They don’t have to be perfect.
+Crepes don’t have to be perfect to be delicious!
 You can do it!
 I make all the crepes first, placing a small sheet of waxed paper in between each crepe.
 When the crepes are finished, then I make the sausage filling and roll the crepes.

 For the basic crepes…